 - London Structural Collapse Response and Recovery Framework - guidance for planning for and responding to a large scale structural collapse

-- London Adverse Weather Framework - actions to be taken in the case of heatwaves, snow and other adverse weather
+- London Severe Weather and Natural Hazards Framework - actions to be taken in the case of heat waves, snow and other adverse weather

 - London Mass Evacuation Framework – guidance for managing a mass evacuation of displaced persons

 - London Mass Shelter Framework – guidance for sheltering large numbers of people affected by emergencies

 - London Power Disruption Framework - guidance for planning for and responding to a large scale power outage

 - London Water Supply Disruption Plan - guidance for planning and responding to a disruption to London's water supply